equodev/swt-evolve/README.md

 This is an ambitious goal, and our priorities are aggressively focused on making it a reality.
 The key workstreams are:

 ### Core API & Widget Completion

-* [ ] Achieve 100% API coverage for all standard SWT widgets and layouts.
+- [ ] Achieve 100% API coverage for all standard SWT widgets and layouts.
-* [ ] Full support for graphical frameworks, including GEF, GMF, and Draw2D.
+- [ ] Full support for graphical frameworks, including GEF, GMF, and Draw2D.
+    - [x]  Draw2d (FigureCanvas) implemented for Windows.
+    - [x]  GC image support added for Windows, MacOS and Linux.

 ### Key Features & Milestones
 * [ ] A fully modernized Eclipse IDE experience running flawlessly on SWT Evolve.